jsomdev/fullstackopen/part0/06-spa-new-note-diagram.md

 	deactivate server

     Note right of browser: The browser sends the input of the form to the server.
 In return, the server responds with the response, including the newly created note.
-    Note right of brower: The browser executes the callback function that renders the new note.
+    Note right of browser: The browser executes the callback function that renders the new note.
 ```